There's plenty happening in Houston between midnight and morning. You just have to know where to look. Read on for our favorite late-night leads.

 Lucky Strike Lanes: Party people have been flocking to the Hollywood-born bowling lounge concept since it first opened in downtown's GreenStreet in 2009.
 Between games inside the retro-chic space, enjoy tasty creations offered on the well-stocked menu like coconut shrimp and Asian chicken skewers or crispy pizzas and the famous sausage burger.
 Lucky's keeps its kitchen open until midnight seven days a week.

 BB's Cajun Cafe: New Orleans and Houston cuisine collide on BB's Tex-Cajun-inspired menu.
 Think: Over-stuffed po-boys, boudin balls and classic red beans and rice.
 Get it to go, have it delivered or dine-in at BB's 1,100-square-foot Montrose outpost.
-The personality-filled spot is open seven days a week, serving it up until midnight Sunday through Wednesday and 3 a.m., Thursday through Saturday.
+The personality-filled spot is open 24 hours a day.

 Chapultepec Lupita: More than five-dozen varieties of tequila and 17 different margaritas draw party people to Montrose's 24-hour Tex-Mex mainstay, but it's the wallet-friendly fare keeping them there late into the night.
 Expect hearty, headache-diminishing dishes like quesadillas, enchilada plates and tamales, as well as bottomless chips and salsa.
-Chapultepec Lupita is open 24 hour a day, except Tuesdays and Wednesdays, when it closes at 2 a.m.
+Chapultepec Lupita is open 24 hour a day, except Mondays and Tuesdays, when it closes at 1 a.m. and 2 a.m, respectively.

 Katz's Deli & Bar: Late-night noshers purr over this all-hours Montrose eatery with a city-slick atmosphere.
 Crave blintzes at midnight or corned beef and cabbage at sunrise?
 Katz's is your place.
 Cops from next door rub shoulders with families, politicos and all walks of colorful Montrose life at this brick paved double-decker.
 Come hungry for one of more than 20 hefty, kosher-style sandwiches or daily specials like Yankee pot roast and meat loaf.
 Open 24 hours a day.